 Certain lady beetle species are commercially available for purchase online (Appendix I).
-The wild species in each region can be encouraged to populate citrus groves by providing alternative food sources from nectar and insect produced sugars such as honeydew.
-Providing alternative food source is an important component of successfully establishing wild or artificially released natural enemies as described in the next section on T. radiate [34-36].
+The wild species in each region can be encouraged to populate citrus groves by providing alternative food sources from nectar and insect-produced sugars such as honeydew.
+Providing alternative food source is an important component of successfully establishing wild or artificially released natural enemies as described in the next section on T. radiate.^{34-36}

-The parasitoid wasp, Tamarixia radiata, is a tiny wasp that has co-evolved with the Asian citrus psyllid in China and surrounding regions [19].
-The female wasp lays her eggs under a fourth or fifth instar ACP nymph.
+The parasitoid wasp, Tamarixia radiata, is a tiny wasp that has co-evolved with the Asian citrus psyllid in China and surrounding regions.19 The female wasp lays her eggs under a fourth or fifth instar ACP nymph.
 Once hatched, the wasp larva consumes the nymph, attach the shell to the plant tissue and pupate inside.
-Female wasps may also feed on nymphs and can destroy up to 500 ACP Though T. radiata can establish well in citrus producing climates, mass releases are suggested to maintain and augment populations.
-Also, studies have shown that the adult wasp may require a sugar source to meet the nutritional needs.
+Female wasps may also feed on nymphs and can destroy up to 500 ACP.37 Although T. radiata can establish well in citrus-producing climates, mass releases are suggested to maintain and augment populations.
+Also, studies have shown that the adult wasp may require a sugar source to meet its nutritional needs.
 Intercropping citrus groves with plants that provide extrafloral nectaries (nectar produced in locations on a plant other than the flower) could support wasp establishment.
-Suggested plants include Cowpea and Snap bean, both nitrogen fixers that perform well as ground cover and green manure [38].
+Suggested plants include Cowpea and Snap bean, both nitrogen fixers that perform well as ground cover and green manure.38 ly, establishment has been unsuccessful.

-A second parasitoid wasp, Diaphorencyrtus aligarhensis, has been imported and released in Florida [39]; unfortunately, establishment has been unsuccessful.
 Further evaluation of different species and identification of alternate food sources to sustain the population are needed to utilize the biocontrol potential to our advantage.